 d.
 On January 1, 2024, the hourly wage shall be increased by approximately 10% to sixteen dollars ($16.00).

 e.
-On January 1, 2025, the hourly wage shall be increased by 10% to seventeen dollars and sixty cents ($17.60).
+On January 1, 2025, the hourly wage shall be increased by 6.25% to seventeen dollars ($17.00).

-f.
-On January 1, 2026, the hourly wage shall be increased by 10% to nineteen dollars and thirty-six cents ($19.36).

-g.
-On January 1, 2027, the hourly wage shall be increased by approximately 3.3%% to twenty dollars ($20.00).

 (3) In order to prevent inflation from eroding the value of the last minimum wage increase prescribed by this article the Aurora minimum wage rate shall increase by an amount corresponding to the prior year's increase, if any, in the Consumer Price Index (Urban Wage Earners and Clerical Workers, Denver-Aurora-Lakewood) or its successor index as published by the U.S. Department of Labor or its successor agency ("CPI").
 Annually thereafter, on the first of January, the Aurora minimum wage rate shall increase by an amount corresponding to the prior year's increase, if any, in CPI.